kspicer80/kspicer80.github.io/content/posts/2022-05-27-henry-james-turn-of-the-screw-data-analysis.md

 ![Lemma Lexical Dispersion Plot](images/imgforblogposts/post_13/lemma_lexical_dispersion_plot.png)

 After a bunch of conversations with my student about these words, I thought it might be curious to see how the frequency of these words compare over a larger corpus of James's work.
-Easy enough—I grabbed all the texts I could from [Project Gutenberg by James](https://www.gutenberg.org/ebooks/author/113)
+Easy enough—I grabbed all the texts I could from [Project Gutenberg by James](https://www.gutenberg.org/ebooks/author/113).

+All the code for this post is available in this [repo](https://github.com/kspicer80/henry_james).